Iglesia de La Merced, Antigua Guatemala: Brother Pedro Route

 This route includes -among others- visits to Pedro Armengol's looms, the monument to Brother Pedro and the Arch del Matasanos, the Hospital Real de Santiago, tomb of Brother Pedro in the Church of San Francisco and the Convent of la Compañía de Jesus.

 Holy Week

-Holy Week processions are one of the top tourist attractions in Antigua Guatemala.
-From La Merced, two iconic processions make their way through the streets during Holy Week:

-The Holy Week processions are one of the main tourist attractions in Guatemala.
+Holy Week processions in Guatemala are one of the top tourist attractions in Antigua Guatemala.
+From La Merced, two iconic processions make their way through the streets during Holy Week: The Holy Week processions are one of the main tourist attractions in Guatemala.
 They are traditions that have remained intact through many centuries from very early times and they were made with images that are currently in Guatemala City, the current capital of the country since 1776.
-List of the processions that leave some temples of the City and surrounding towns:
+List of the processions that leave some churches of the city and surrounding towns: